 Jokari is the world's greatest ball-on-a-string paddle or racket game.
 Actually, it's a full-fledged, competitive, physically demanding sport for two players, or just the thing for a great solo workout.
 It dates back to about 1940 and was a sensation in both America and Europe.

 Jokari is played outdoors just like racquetball, but without any walls.
 Play on any paved surface - parking lot, wide street, basketball court, etc. No fitness club membership required!
 Find a complete set of rules further down this page.

 Jokari hasn't been marketed in years.
 This has gone on long enough.

-Or, you can use racquetball rackets; they have a fine feel with the jokari ball and work perfectly well.
+Or, you might use racquetball rackets; they have a fine feel with the jokari ball and work perfectly well.
 They also make it easier for kids and [g-word]s (one of the sexes) to keep a rally going.
 Either you already have racquetball rackets or can buy them anywhere.
 I've seen very inexpensive rackets on eBay.
 The older, smaller rackets are better suited to Jokari, anyhow.
 For some reason, modern racquetball rackets have become ridiculously oversized.

 Gallery of Jokari in Action

 Here's a glimpse of the glorious workout in store for you.
 (Click to enlarge and see ball):

 Better yet, view a short slide show on Youtube:

 Jokari slide show (Youtube)

 Don't exit early; he goes crazy!
 On the downside, you'll have to expand the screen and sprain your eyeballs for any hope of seeing the ball in crummy youtube video resolution.